 The advantage of a joint committee is that the in-depth practical knowledge of specific tasks is brought together with the larger overview of company policies, and procedures.
-Another significant benefit is the enhancement of cooperation among all parts of the work force toward solving health and safety problems.
+Another significant benefit is the enhancement of cooperation among all parts of the work force toward solving health & safety problems.

 The JHSC assists with:

 - Evaluating the risk of accidents/incidents, injuries and illness.

 - Developing and implementing programs to protect the employees’ safety and health.

 - Responding to employee health and safety complaints and suggestions.

 - Maintenance and monitoring of injury and work hazard records.

 - Monitoring and follow-up hazard reports and recommending actions.

 - Setting up and promoting programs to improve employee training and education.

 - Participating in safety and health inquiries and investigations, as appropriate.